livewire/docs/source/docs/security.blade.md

 @endcodeComponent

 @warning
-On the initial load page, the defined middlewares will be serialized for livewire requests.
-Using closure middlewares is not supported and an error is raised.
+Using closure middlewares is not supported on Livewire requests (because they have to be serialized), and an error is thrown.
-If you have any defined closure middlewares in your application then you may consider moving them to a class middleware or use the `Livewire::filterMiddleware()` to exclude them as generally closure middlewares are defined within controller constructors and their action is limited to controllers.
+If you have any closure middleware in your application, you may consider moving them to a class middleware or use the `Livewire::filterMiddleware()` to exclude them.
 @endwarning

 @codeComponent([